dassarthak18/ArtixOpenRC-Hyprland/tutorials/install_4.md

 # Configuring the System

 Now it is time to configure our system.
-The first thing to do is set up the local timezone and sync it with the system clock:
+The first thing to do is set up the localtime and sync it with the system clock:

 ```bash script
 ln -sf /usr/share/zoneinfo/Region/City /etc/localtime